Jews: Early modern period

-Modern period
+Modern period and the State of Israel

 In the late 19th century, Jews in Western Europe gradually achieved legal emancipation, though social acceptance remained limited by persistent antisemitism and rising nationalism.
 In Eastern Europe, particularly within the Russian Empire's Pale of Settlement, Jews faced mounting legal restrictions and recurring pogroms.
 From this environment emerged Zionism, a national revival movement originating in Central and Eastern Europe that sought to re-establish a Jewish polity in the Land of Israel as a means of returning the Jewish people to their ancestral homeland and ending centuries of exile and persecution.
-This led to waves of Jewish migration to Ottoman-controlled Palestine.
+This led to waves of Jewish migration to Ottoman Palestine.
 Theodor Herzl, who is considered the father of political Zionism, offered his vision of a future Jewish state in his 1896 book Der Judenstaat (The Jewish State); a year later, he presided over the First Zionist Congress.

-The antisemitism that inflicted Jewish communities in Europe also triggered a mass exodus of more than two million Jews to the United States between 1881 and 1924.
-The Jews of Europe and the United States gained success in the fields of science, culture and the economy.
-Among those generally considered the most famous were Albert Einstein and Ludwig Wittgenstein.
+The antisemitism that inflicted Jewish communities in Europe also triggered a mass exodus of 2.8 million Jews to the United States between 1881 and 1924.
+Despite this, some Jews of Europe and the United States were able to make great achievements in various fields of science and culture.
+Among the most influential from this period are Albert Einstein in physics, Sigmund Freud in psychology, Franz Kafka in literature, and Irving Berlin in music.
 Many Nobel Prize winners at this time were Jewish, as is still the case.